shubhankars135/shubhankars135.github.io/_posts/2017-01-22-first_article.md

     return (b_0,b_1)
 ```

-Lets write a function which performs the gradient descent multiple times and returns a list of values of cost function, we will also print the values of updated $\theta$0, $\theta$1 we will also print the values of $\theta$0 and $\theta$1 to find the optimal solution.
+Lets write a function which performs the gradient descent multiple times and returns a list of values of cost function, we will also print the values of updated B0, B1 we will also print the values of B0 and B1 to find the optimal solution.

->##### The optimal solution, i.e the optimal value of $\theta$ will be that, for which the cost function has the minimum value.(local minimum)
+>##### The optimal solution, i.e the optimal value of B will be that, for which the cost function has the minimum value.(local minimum)

 ```python